 This description of the Hoby family is from A Brief History of Badsey and Aldington -

-Here is an account of the will of Sir Philip Hoby, half brother of Richard Hoby.
+Some facts remain in dispute.
+Another account is given in 'The Seyne House' chapter in Aldington and Badsey: Villages in the Vale and also in this account of the will of Sir Philip Hoby, half brother of Richard Hoby.

 Stephen Kibbey has kindly provided the following information on the Hoby Arms at Badsey.